Kho Jabing: First international efforts to save Kho Jabing

 Meanwhile, the case caught the attention of Rachel Zeng from Singapore Anti-Death Penalty Campaign (SADPC).
-Through Kho's legal team, she got in touch with Kho's family in Miri, Sarawak, and privately raised funds to cover their trip to Singapore in 2005.
+Through Kho's legal team, she got in touch with Kho's family in Miri, Sarawak, and privately raised funds to cover their trip to Singapore in 2015.
 SADPC also collaborated with We Believe in Second Chances (WBSC) in helping both Kho and his loved ones raise awareness of Kho's story and case in order to let more people to think about his case and the issue of the death penalty in Singapore.
 It was reported that Kho's family was relieved that Kho would not be hanged for now, even though they knew the appeal might not succeed.
-Amnesty International stepped up to pressurise the government to grant Kho clemency and reduce his death sentence to a life sentence.
+Amnesty International stepped up to pressure the government to grant Kho clemency and reduce his death sentence to a life sentence.

 At the same time, Malaysian lawyers from the Malaysian Bar, Advocates' Association of Sarawak (AAS) and Sabah Law Association (SLA) lobbied the Malaysian government to intervene and commute Kho Jabing's sentence to life imprisonment, if the appeal were to fail and the death sentence on Kho Jabing was maintained.
 WBSC also facilitated a press conference with Kho's family and several activist groups appealing to the President of Singapore for clemency, in which Kho's 54-year-old mother Lenduk Anak Baling apologised for her son's actions and stated that her son regretted his actions.
 Amnesty International Malaysia, Civil Rights Committee of the Kuala Lumpur and Selangor Chinese Assembly Hall (KLSCAH), Suaram (Suara Rakyat Malaysia) also joined in to rally for a successful clemency outcome for Kho Jabing.

 On 31 March 2016, it was reported that the Court of Appeal will release its verdict regarding Kho's case in the following week on 5 April 2016, at 9.30 am.